 Not every alternative is an improvement.
 A no-code automation platform with a healthcare badge is still a trigger-action tool.
 Evaluate any Zapier alternative for healthcare against these criteria before committing.

 - HIPAA architecture, not just a BAA.
 The BAA is the minimum.
-The alternative should demonstrate how PHI moves through the system, where it is stored, and how access is controlled at every node.
+The HIPAA Security Rule still requires administrative, physical, and technical safeguards for the electronic PHI itself, so the alternative should demonstrate how PHI moves through the system, where it is stored, and how access is controlled at every node.

 - Conditional logic depth.
 Ask the vendor to walk through a PA denial scenario with a missing document and a payer-specific appeal window.
 If the answer involves building separate flows, the architecture has not changed.